AnubhavBangari3/post_demo/README.md

 # post_demo
 This project consist of two apps - 1) Post and  2) Product

-##two different databases for Post and Product are also added
+Two different databases for Post and Product are also added.

 Functions -